+Your employer has a duty of care to protect you from injuries at work.
 Suffering a crushed finger, hand or limb can have serious implications on your ability to work in the future.
 A life-changing injury such as amputation may mean that you can never work in your chosen field again.

 The most common types of crush injury involve unfenced or unguarded machinery, for example in a factory or on farms where hands or limbs can be drawn into mechanisms such as balers.

 Our workplace injury team has represented many people following a crushing incident.
 Contact us as soon as possible to investigate a crush injury claim.

 From the first phone call to the last, communication was wonderful - keeping me updated and explaining each stage of the case so I never felt lost or confused.
 The case was resolved promptly with no difficulties or qualms.

 Matthew Owen, via Trustpilot

 A crush injury occurs when a body part is crushed by another object or sustains severe external pressure.
 They can range from crushing fingers in a door to injuries that result in amputation or paralysis through contact with workplace machinery or vehicles.